2cData/modern_data_lab/README.md

  - [navigate to the course repo](https://github.com/2cData/modern_data_lab "Course repo")
  - [fork the course repo to your repo ](https://guides.github.com/activities/forking/ "Fork a repo")

+Optionally, if you are going to take advantage of the cloud-based elements of the training, you should install [Google Cloud Build](https://github.com/marketplace/google-cloud-build "Google Cloud Build").
+This will be configured to build Docker images on Google Cloud Platform when Dockerfiles are committed to the master branch.
+This is optional, but serves to show the importance of Continuous Integration/Continuous Deplyoment (CI/CD) to the modern enterprise.

 #### Git
 I recommend going through the [Git from the CLI training](https://services.github.com/on-demand/github-cli/ "Git CLI") to understand how to work with git and github from the command line.